 - Wandering in La Paz with a tour friend in the witches’ market, thinking I was too tired to purchase another textile before dinner, yet somehow finding the energy to discover another!

 Another highlight of the trip was to see Kevin greeted with such warmth in textile communities that he helped to fund over the years.
 And our “Port Townsend Trio” of tour guests even brought along 10 spindles they designed on the computer to give away.

 We did feel like pioneers on this first ATA trip to Bolivia, but now we’ve paved the way!
 We hope with all our hearts that the current political turmoil in Bolivia will be short-lived and that you’ll join us on a future Bolivian adventure.

 Jannes J. Gibson is an educator who was education program specialist at the Textile Museum in Washington, DC.
 At the museum, she organized lecture series, started youth tours, and developed the Celebration of Textiles event.
-She is currently on the museum’s advisory council.
+She is also a member of the Textile Museum Council.
 Jannes first visited Peru in 1989 during a textile tour.
 She has also traveled extensively in Asia and Africa and lived in Afghanistan, Indonesia, Bangladesh, Ethiopia, and Malawi.
 Jannes joined the board in 2003.